Putting academic skills into practice

-Louvain Coopération benefits from useful expertise in various fields.
-Combining this expertise allows us to provide a sustainable response to problems encountered by local populations.
+We benefit from useful expertise in various fields.
+Combining this expertise allows us to provide a full response to different problems encountered by local populations.

-In our countries of action, we support entrepreneurship and mutual health insurance companies.
+For example, in our countries of action, we support entrepreneurship and mutual health insurance companies.
 Someone who is in good health will be able to work, have an income and pay their contribution to the mutual health insurance scheme.
-This creates a virtuous circle.
+This creates a virtuous cycle.

 Development and environment are related and interdependent concepts.
-Following this observation, Louvain Coopération has developed an Environmental Integration Tool (OIE) which implies a constant reflection and evaluation of the environmental stakes of each of its projects.
+In order to include them as much as possible in our projects, we have developed an Environmental Integration Tool (EIT) which implies a constant reflection and evaluation of the environmental stakes of each of its projects.

 In many countries of the South, the issue of women's rights and their place in the household still raises questions.
-Louvain Coopération uses the improvement of women's social and financial independence as a lever for development.
+Many of our actions use the improvement of women's social and financial independence as a lever for development.

-In the DRC and Burundi, women are developing their entrepreneurial spirit thanks to literacy.
-By learning how to read, write and count, they can better manage their savings and gain independence and self-esteem.
+In the DRC, in particular, women are developing their entrepreneurial spirit thanks to literacy training.
+By learning how to read, write and count, they manage their savings better and gain independence and self-esteem.